Find Affordable College Courses

 77 Yearly Graduations

 University of California - Davis comes in at #13 on our list of the most popular colleges offering master's degrees in civil eng.
 Each year, around 39,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 77 master's degrees were handed out to civil eng majors at UC Davis.
-About 48% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 77 people received their master's degree in civil eng from UC Davis.
+About 35% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in civil eng at University of California - Davis make a median salary of 79,898.

 #14